Hippopotamus Defence

 The Hippopotamus Defence is a chess employed by Black, consisting of a double structure (bishops on b7 and g7) and a small (pawns on d6 and e6).
 The knights are typically developed to e7 and d7 and the rook's pawns to a6 and h6.
 This structure can be obtained by a wide variety of move orders but it occurs most frequently via the Modern Defence (1.e4 g6) or Owen's Defence (1.e4 b6).
 The Hippopotamus can also be played against queen's pawn openings or flank openings and is thus a genuinely universal system.
-The same structure is also occasionally utilized by White.
+The same structure is also occasionally used by White.

 History

 The first master strength player to experiment with Hippopotamus-type structures appears to have been the Slovak International Master Maximilian Ujtelky.
 The opening first came to public prominence, however, after being adopted twice by Boris Spassky in his 1966 World Championship match against Tigran Petrosian (after which the setup was dubbed the "Hippopotamus" by commentators).
 Spassky would appear to have been influenced by his 1964 game vs. Ujtelky, where he faced the same setup that he would later employ against Petrosian.

 Prominent players to have adopted the Hippopotamus on an occasional basis in more recent years include Vlastimil Hort, Igor Glek, Mihai Șubă, Tony Miles, Gata Kamsky, Pavel Blatny and Luke McShane.
 Meanwhile, Kiril Georgiev and Hikaru Nakamura have used the system as an anti-computer line.
 Other players to have adopted the Hippopotamus include Aron Nimzowitsch, Garry Kasparov and Magnus Carlsen.